 Sleep

-Sleep is exceptionally important as a student.
-While it may take time to adjust to sleeping in an unfamiliar bed, you will reap the benefits of a good night sleep when you turn up to your lecture refreshed and wide awake.
+Sleep is exceptionally important for students.
+While it may take time to adjust to sleeping in an unfamiliar bed, you will reap the benefits of a good night's sleep when you turn up to your lecture refreshed and wide awake.

-Furthermore, studies have demonstrated that the human brain can retain information much better before sleep.
-So, it may be worth dipping into your reading list before bed for the best effect.
-As a bonus, reading a book - as opposed to reading on a screen - can help your mind to wind down and prepare for deep, restorative sleep.
+Furthermore, studies have demonstrated that the human brain retains information more effectively before sleep.
+Therefore, it may be beneficial to incorporate reading into your bedtime routine for optimal effect.
+As a bonus, reading a book, as opposed to reading on a screen, can help your mind wind down and prepare for deep, restorative sleep.

 Planning meals

 Planning is extremely important as a student.
 With multiple essays, assignments and side projects to manage, you'll struggle to keep your head above the amount of work without good planning and preparation.
-It may be useful to plan your diet, too.
+It may also be beneficial to plan your diet.

-While it sounds boring to plan your meals, it gives you the opportunity to experience new flavours, learn culinary skills and save money while doing so.
-There are books dedicated to cooking with only a handful of ingredients or just one particular ingredient such as chicken or rice.
+While it may sound boring to plan your meals, it offers the opportunity to experience new flavours, learn culinary skills, and save money in the process.
+There are books dedicated to cooking with only a handful of ingredients or just one particular ingredient, such as chicken or rice.

 When planning meals, consider a shopping list.
 Shopping lists have a number of benefits: